Rescue and recovery effort after the September 11 attacks on the World Trade Center: Health effects

 An EPA employee checks one of the many air sampling locations set up around the World Trade Center site.

 There were many health problems caused by the toxins.
 99% of exposed firefighters reported at least one new respiratory problem while working at the World Trade Center site that they had not experienced before.
 Chronic airway disease is the main lung injury among firefighters who were exposed to toxins during 9/11.
 Six years after the attacks, among those who never smoked, approximately 13% of firefighters and 22% of EMS had lungs that did not function as well as others around the same age.
 Steep declines in pulmonary lung function has been a problem since first detected among firefighters and EMS within a year of 9/11 have persisted.

 Increasing numbers of Ground Zero workers are getting illnesses, such as cancer.
 Between September 11, 2001, through 2008, there were 263 new cases of cancer found in 8,927 male firefighters who responded to 9/11 attacks.
-This number is 25 more than what is expected from men from a similar age group and race.
+This number is 25 times more than what is expected from men from a similar age group and race.
 There is a 19% increase in cancer overall, between firefighters who responded to the attacks and those who were not exposed to toxins from responding to the attacks on September 11.

 On January 30, 2007, Ground Zero workers and groups such as Sierra Club and Unsung Heroes Helping Heroes met at the Ground Zero site and urged President George Bush to spend more money on aid for sick Ground Zero workers.
 They said that the $25 million that Bush promised for the ill workers was inadequate.
-A Long Island iron-worker, John Sferazo, at the protest rally said, "Why has it taken you 5½ years to meet with us, Mr. President?"
+A Long Island iron-worker, John Sferazo, at the protest rally said, "Why has it taken you five and a half years to meet with us, Mr. President?"

 Firefighters, police and their unions, have criticized Mayor Rudy Giuliani over the issue of protective equipment and illnesses after the attacks.
 A study by the National Institute of Environmental Safety and Health said that cleanup workers lacked adequate protective gear.
 The Executive Director of the National Fraternal Order of Police reportedly said of Giuliani: "Everybody likes a Churchillian kind of leader who jumps up when the ashes are still falling and takes over.
 But two or three good days don't expunge an eight-year record."
 Sally Regenhard, said, "There's a large and growing number of both FDNY families, FDNY members, former and current, and civilian families who want to expose the true failures of the Giuliani administration when it comes to 9/11."
 She told the New York Daily News that she intends to "Swift Boat" Giuliani.

 Various health programs arose after the attacks to provide treatment for 9/11-related illnesses among responders, recovery workers, and other survivors.
 When the James Zadroga 9/11 Health and Compensation Act became federal law in January 2011, these programs were replaced by the World Trade Center Health Program.